Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ### Intro to Heroku

 [Heroku](https://www.heroku.com/home) is one Platform as a Service (PaaS).
 We can use Heroku services to deploy our Flask API.
-After we successfully deploy, our API will be available to all web clients!
+After we successfully deploy, our API will be available to the whole Internet!

 ![Screenshot of Heroku.com's splash page](../assets/deployment/deployment_heroku-splash.png)